webdevops/php-docker-boilerplate/README.md

 Warning: Don't use this Docker containers for production - they are only for development!

+Use can use my [Vagrant Development VM](https://github.com/mblaschke/vagrant-development) for this Docker boilerplate.

 ## Requirements

 - GNU/Linux with Docker (recommendation: Vagrant VM with Docker or native Linux with Docker)